plumed/masterclass-21-2/README.md

 as you can see, this potential does not affect the dynamics when these distances are less than 2 $\epsilon$.
 If an atom is more than 2 $\epsilon$ from the centre of mass, however, this potential will drive it back towards the centre of mass.

-A metadynamics bias will be used to force the system to move between the four configurations shown in \ref masterclass-21-1-4-lj7-minima.
+A metadynamics bias will be used to force the system to move between the four configurations shown in the figure of the four minima above.
 This bias will act on the second and third central moments of the distribution of coordination numbers.
 The nth central moment of a set of numbers, $\{X_i\}$ can be calculated using:

 $$